Rediscovering Yourself After a Late Diagnosis: What Identity Looks Like on the Other Side

 Blog Disclaimer

-This blog includes occasional personal anecdotes used to illustrate therapeutic ideas and foster connection.
-All identifying details have been altered or omitted to protect confidentiality.
-These reflections are intended as examples only; every individual’s experience is unique, and what resonates for one person may not apply to another.
+This blog may include occasional personal reflections or composite-style anecdotes to illustrate therapeutic ideas and foster connection.
+Any identifying details have been altered, omitted, or generalized to protect confidentiality.
+These examples are shared for educational purposes only.
+Every person’s experience is unique, and what resonates with one individual may not apply to another.

-The information provided here is for educational and informational purposes and should not be considered a substitute for professional medical or mental health advice, diagnosis, or treatment.
-If you have concerns about your health or well-being, please consult a qualified healthcare provider or licensed mental health professional.
+The content on this website is provided for educational and informational purposes only and is not a substitute for medical advice, mental health advice, diagnosis, or treatment.
+Reading this blog does not establish a therapist-client relationship.
+If you have concerns about your mental health, physical health, or overall well-being, please consult a qualified healthcare provider or licensed mental health professional.

-Psychotherapy services described on this site are available to residents of Ontario.
-If you are interested in support or would like to schedule a complimentary 20-minute consultation, you are welcome to contact me through my practice.
+Psychotherapy services described on this website are available to residents of Ontario, in accordance with applicable professional standards and the scope of practice.
+If you are interested in working together or would like to schedule a complimentary 20-minute consultation, you are welcome to contact me through my practice.

-These resources are offered to support your learning and self-understanding as you move toward a more grounded, authentic, and meaningful life.
+These resources are offered to support reflection, learning, and self-understanding as you move toward a more grounded, authentic, and meaningful life.